We’re hiring a Post-doc!

 A Ph.D. in Education, School and Clinical Psychology, Developmental Psychology, Educational Psychology, or a relevant social science discipline is required by the start date of the position.
 Evidence of substantive knowledge and background in the field of education and/or developmental science is essential.
 Strong evidence of expertise in quantitative methods is required.
 Experience with qualitative and mixed methods work is essential.
 Strong communication and project management skills are required.
 Applicants with a track record of publication are strongly preferred.
 U.S. citizenship or permanent residency status is required.

-Research associates are appointed annually and continuation is dependent upon satisfactory performance and funding.
-Review of applications will begin December 1, 2017 and continue until the positions are filled.
+Research fellows are appointed annually and continuation is dependent upon satisfactory performance and funding.
+Review of applications will begin December 1, 2018 and continue until the positions are filled.

-To apply, visit http://jobs.virginia.edu and search Posting Number 0622165 (jobs.virginia.edu/applicants/Central?quickFind=83295).
-For questions about the position or application process, please contact Rhiannon O’Coin, HR Associate at [email protected]
+To apply, visit http://jobs.virginia.edu (jobs.virginia.edu/applicants/Central?quickFind=83295).
+For questions about the position or application process, please contact Julie Thomas, [email protected]

 The Curry School of Education and the University of Virginia welcome applications from women, minorities, veterans and persons with disabilities, we seek to build a culturally diverse intellectual environment, and are committed to a policy of equal employment opportunity and to the principles of affirmative action in accordance with state and federal laws.